gvwilson/sensibleadventures/nardica/nardica.md

 Iffy blurted.
 "Or 'less he figures you got more haul back of you than he does."

-Wales nodded.
+Wales sighed again.
-"Thanks for the warning,"
+"Lots of people don't."
-he said solemnly.
+Then he smiled.
-"I'll keep it in mind."
+"But I appreciate the warning."

 Ten minutes later Uncle Jack shouted,
 "No affin' way!
 We're a jelly dredger,
 not th' damn ferry!
-You wanna skin up along Rothera, you can haul down two piers over an' buy y'self a ticket."
+You wanna slide up along Rothera, you can haul yourself three piers over an' buy a ticket."

-Aunt Naggie gestured frantically at Iffy and Wales from behind her husband's back, mouthing, "Go!
-Go!"
-Wales ignored her,
-his broad smile seeming genuine as he waited out the blustery storm that was Uncle Jack.
+Wales' broad smile seeming genuine as he waited out the blustery storm that was Uncle Jack.
 "I understand it's not your usual line of work," he said smoothly when the *Guinevere*'s bleary-eyed captain paused for breath.
 "And if no is your final answer,